andreamazza89/game_of_life/docs/domain_model.md

 - If the computation time on each tick is critical and has to be under a certain figure, we will need to establish a worst case scenario to test against.

+__note__: the issues above remain not addressed in the first iteration of the program.
+With regards to the limits on how many cells can be stored in memory, a future implementation could include a limiting guard on the initial grid state (should the user pass in a grid with all cells alive, then the grid should be limited to such an area as to not have more cells than memory can handle).
+This would however not guarantee that the limit in memory is not exceeded due to game of life not being decidable.

+In terms of efficiency, it seems impossible to be able to calculate a worst case scenario when the time taken to process a tick is directly dependent on the number of cells alive and this cannot be calculated for all scenarios due to game of life not being decidable.

+In light of the above, it might be impossible to have a real-time implementation of game of life.

 ### Coordinate system

 The grid has an origin cell, with coordinates x:0, y:0.
 The rest of the cells